Can I sue for a failed knee replacement?

 According to the NHS, the most common reason for knee replacement surgery is osteoarthritis, along with rheumatoid arthritis, trauma related injuries, knee deformity or problems with the supply of blood to the bone.

-Can I bring a knee replacement compensation claim?
+Can I sue for a failed knee replacement compensation?

 While the news that these faulty joints have been fitted in so many patients is extremely concerning, it may be quite some time before the full extent the problem becomes known.

-If you have had knee joint replacement surgery, and have opted to register your surgery on the National Joint Registry, you can search the database to see whether your particular implant is affected by the issues raised.
+If you have had knee joint replacement surgery, and have opted to register your surgery on the National Joint Registry, you can search the database to see whether your particular implant is affected by the issues raised in this article.

 If you have suffered a failure of your knee replacement and are able to show that it was due to a defective joint, then it is likely that you will be entitled to claim compensation.